horans/bootstrap-ao/README.md

 description: image become a bit larger while hovering

 * `bg-cover`
 description: background image is "center" and "cover", with "no-repeat"
+related: `bg-contain`

+* `bg-contain`
+description: background image is "center" and "contain", with "no-repeat"
+related: `bg-cover`

 #### text
 * `text-compact`